Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Signal Processing

-where ${{\bf{\Sigma }}_a}$ is the eigenvalue matrix with diagonal elements being the eigenvalues in descending order, ${{\bf{U}}_a}$ is the eigenmatrix with each column being the eigenvector corresponding to the eigenvalue.
+where ${\rm{eig}}(\cdot)$ denotes eigenvalue decomposition, ${{\bf{\Sigma }}_a}$ is the eigenvalue matrix with diagonal elements being the eigenvalues in descending order, and ${{\bf{U}}_a}$ is the eigenmatrix with each column being the eigenvector corresponding to the eigenvalue.
 Since the number of strong paths has been estimated as $\hat L$ in subsection~\ref{sec:normalize_input}.
-Therefore, the noise subspace can be obtained as ${{\bf{U}}_N} = {\left[ {{{\bf{U}}_a}} \right]_{:,\hat L:P}}$.
+Therefore, the noise subspace can be obtained as ${{\bf{U}}_N} = {\left[ {{{\bf{U}}_a}} \right]_{:,\hat L + 1:P}}$.
 According to \cite{2023XuJCAS}, the angle spectrum function is given by

 The minimal points of ${f_a}\left( {\theta ;{{\bf{U}}_N}} \right)$ are the AoA estimates.
 Using the two-step Newton descending method in \cite{2023XuJCAS}, we can obtain the minimal points of ${f_a}\left( {\theta ;{{\bf{U}}_N}} \right)$.